Ella Hill Hutch: Early life

 Ella Hill Hutch was born in Lakeland, Florida in 1923.
 After World War II, Hutch decided to move to San Francisco, California.
-There, she joined the International Longshore and Warehouse Union during and worked as a Secretary and switchboard operator for the Union for the next twenty-five years.
+There, she joined the International Longshore and Warehouse Union during and worked as a secretary and switchboard operator for the union for the next twenty-five years.
 In 1960, Ella aligned herself with Bob Slattery to create the San Francisco Branch of CORE (Congress of Racial Equality).

 Public office

 DCCC

 Regarding public office, Ella held positions in many different committees.
-In 1966, she became a part of the Democratic County Central Committee, the governing body of the Democratic Party.
+In 1966, she became a member of the Democratic County Central Committee, the governing body of the Democratic Party.

 BART

 In 1974, she became the first woman elected to the Board of Directors of the Bay Area Rapid Transit.
 She specifically dealt with the public transportation of the city.
 During this time, she also was a member of the Golden Gate Bridge, Highway and Transportation District.
 She was an active member in both Boards until 1977, when she was elected to the Board of Supervisors.